jessicaribeiro/PeerForumMoodlePlugin/README.md

 ### Installation

-* Place the "peergrade" and "peergrading" and "ratingpeer" folders into the /moodleXX folder of the moodle directory.
+* Place the "peergrade", "peergrading", "ratingpeer" and "peergradecriteria" folders into the /moodleXX folder of the Moodle directory.

-* Place the "peerforum" folder into the /moodleXX/mod folder of the moodle directory.
+* Place the "peerforum" folder into the /moodleXX/mod folder of the Moodle directory.

-* Place the "peerblock" folder into the /moodleXX/blocks folder of the moodle directory.
+* Place the "peerblock" folder into the /moodleXX/blocks folder of the Moodle directory.

 * Go to Site Administration > Notifications and install the peerforum and peerblock plugins (click on 'Upgrade Moodle database now').